 Sustaining Safety Success

-Inspired by the Institute of Medicine’s transformational approach to patient safety, Seton Healthcare Family resolved to eliminate preventable perinatal deaths.
-The Central Texas-based system began by examining the causes of birth trauma that, though relatively rare (Seton’s rate at the time was 0.3 percent), can have devastating outcomes.
+Inspired by the Institute of Medicine’s transformational approach to patient safety, Ascension Seton resolved to eliminate preventable perinatal deaths.
+The Central Texas-based system began by examining the causes of birth trauma that, though relatively rare (Ascension Seton’s rate at the time was 0.3 percent), can have devastating outcomes.

 Within months, hospital leaders saw a dramatic reduction in iatrogenic prematurity rates, a 35 percent reduction in NICU admissions and a 93 percent drop in the number of babies suffering birth trauma.
 The severity of birth trauma dropped, too, with a neonate’s average length of stay in the NICU dropping from 16 days to three days.